Kakifrucht/HalfminerSystem/HalfminerLand/README.md

       - Total amount of free and abandoned land
     - Forces all WorldGuard regions to be regenerated (could take a while)
     - See the current free land amount a player can buy or change it
+    - Lookup other players lands
+      - Shows all land coordinates bought by given player and teleport names if applicable